weeeBox/mobile-system-design/README.md

 You _can influence_ the outcome but you _can't control_ it.
 Don't let minor setbacks determine your self-worth.
 ## Additional Information
 More System Design exericses [here](https://github.com/weeeBox/mobile-system-design/tree/master/exercises)!
+### Looking for more content?
+I’m thinking about creating an in-depth mobile system design course on top of the free articles.
+Please, fill out this [form](https://forms.gle/KfvmZhPNPMRBE8Jj9) to express your interest!
 ## Consider "starring" the repository to help other people discover the guide!
 Thank you!